 How does Google Trends work?

-Google Trends analyzes a sample of Google search data to determine search interest over a specified time range and within set parameters (time and geography).
+Google Trends analyzes a representative sample of Google search data, reflecting overall search behavior, to determine search interest over a specific time range and location.

-What do the numbers mean in Google Trends?
+What do the numbers in Google Trends mean?

 How is Google Trends data adjusted?